10 Tips to Supercharge & Improve Your Morning Routine

 Eyes, even when closed, have natural light receptors.
 The light coming through the window or using a natural light "alarm" can help one rise earlier and even feel more well-rested.

-The same goes for at night, it is important to dim lights and fall asleep in a dark environment.
+The same goes for at night, dim the lights and fall asleep in a dark environment.
+This is one reason why looking at screens interferes with falling asleep which carries over to feeling groggy in the morning.

-When the body first wakes up, muscles have had a very limited movement for many hours.
-Moving the muscles, whether it be for gentle yoga, walk, run, or workout, can help boost energy levels both physically and mentally.
+When you first wake up out of bed, muscles have had a very limited movement for many hours.
+Moving your body in the morning, whether a gentle yoga, walk, run, or workout, can help boost energy levels both physically and mentally.
+Moving can also set the tone for the day with high energy and health at the top of your mind.

 • Setting out workout clothes the night before